MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

   *PartitionName* `:` `datetime` `=` (`startofyear` \| `startofmonth` \| `startofweek` \| `startofday`) `(` *ColumnName* `)`
   *PartitionName* `:` `datetime` `=` `bin` `(` *ColumnName* `,` *TimeSpan* `)`

-To check partitioning definition correctness, use option `sampleUris` when creating an external table.
+To check partitioning definition correctness, use the property `sampleUris` when creating an external table.

 <a name="path-format"></a>
 *PathFormat*